kyma-project/telemetry-manager/docs/contributor/arch/008-telemetry-flow-healthiness-status-api.md

 * Most failures are checked at startup (OTTL syntax), causing collector crashes.
 Errors may occur with specific functions like ParseJSON().
 * When `error_mode == propagate`, the processor refuses data, and a signal goes back to the receiver for client error notification.
-* Not relevant for us so far since we neither use `error_mode == propagate` nor use OTTL functions that can cause errors.
+* Not relevant for us so far, because we neither use `error_mode == propagate` nor use OTTL functions that can cause errors.

 ### Exporter Queueing

 * All batches are enqueued first.
 * Queue fills up when consumers are slower than producers.
-It can be caused by backend issues or a mismatch between the ingestion and export rate (e.g. backend is slow).
+It can be caused by backend issues or a mismatch between the ingestion and export rate (for example, backend is slow).
 * If the exporter queue is full, data is dropped (`otelcol_exporter_enqueue_failed_metric_points` goes up).
 * Watch for high queue size: `otelcol_exporter_queue_size / otelcol_exporter_queue_capacity > THRESHOLD`.